21 Historical Places in Karnataka

 Image Credit: Dineshkannambadi for Wikipedia

-This is a religious place which holds strong importance among the Hindus in South India.
-Situated at the Mandya district of Karnataka, this place is home to many temples.
-Apart from that, it is also famous for the festival called the Vairamudi which takes place here and is visited by devotees from all parts of the country.
-The main highlights of this place are the Sri Yoganarasimha Swamy temple and Cheluvanarayana temple which is resting at the hilltop.
+This religious place holds substantial importance among the Hindus in South India.
+Situated in the Mandya district of Karnataka, this place is home to many temples.
+It is also famous for the Vairamudi festival, which takes place here and is visited by devotees from all parts of the country.
+The main highlights of this place are the Sri Yoga Narasimha Swamy Temple and Cheluvanarayana Temple, resting on the hilltop.

 Things To Do: Sightseeing, Temple Tour